Letter from ITB

 BANDUNG, itb.ac.id– Floods often occur in Indonesia.
 One of the reasons for the flooding is the reduction in water catchment areas due to construction processes that use water-resistant materials.
 These materials prevent rainwater from being absorbed into the soil, resulting in runoff and flooding.

-In an effort to solve this problem, 2013 ITB Physics Engineering alumnus, Anisa Azizah, together with her team and under the guidance of Prof. Bambang Sunendar, Ph.D., succeeded in creating porous paving blocks that can absorb water.
+In an effort to solve this problem, a 2013 ITB Physics Engineering alumnus, Anisa Azizah, together with her team and under the guidance of Prof. Bambang Sunendar, Ph.D., succeeded in creating porous paving blocks that can absorb water.
 The paving blocks that they have developed can be penetrated by water as much as 1000 mm / day and retain high strength through the help of chemicals.
 These paving blocks have a strength of from K-200 to K-350, or equivalent to class B or A paving blocks.

 Seeing the potential benefits of these products, Anisa and her team successfully commercialized paving blocks that were previously only laboratory products through a startup called Tech Prom Lab with the product called PoreBlok.
 This product is available in 10 locations in Bandung, Sumedang and Tangerang and can be used for housing, dwellings and school yards.
 In the process of manufacturing its products, Tech Prom Lab also collaborates with local paving block manufacturers through the transfer of technology to several factories in Tasikmalaya and Tangerang.